RaphaelIT7/gmod-holylib/README.md

 Adds the given entity index to the PVS

 #### pvs.OverrideStateFlags(Entity ent or table ents, number flags, bool force)
+table ents - A sequential table containing all the entities which states flags should be overridden.
 bool force - Allows you to set the flags directly.
 It won't make sure that the value is correct!
 Overrides the StateFlag for this Snapshot.
 The value will be reset in the next one.
 NOTE: If you use force, you should know what your doing or else it might cause a crash.

 #### pvs.SetStateFlags(Entity ent or table ents, number flags, bool force)
+table ents - A sequential table containing all the entities which states should be set.
 bool force - Allows you to set the flags directly.
 It won't make sure that the value is correct!
 Sets the State flag for this entity.
 Unlike `OverrideStateFlag`, this won't be reset after the snapshot.